 „Meli enters this chaotic context and offers an escape for the traditional communities“

 The uniqueness of these ecosystems lies in their natural but also their cultural diversity that goes back thousands of years.
 It is this diversity that has to be revalued and protected which is one of the many things Meli aims at.
 With bringing meliponiculture and traditional knowledge about this practice to indigenous and traditional communities Meli enables them to sustain themselves.
 But as Meli works with bees that are endemic to the Amazon this will also have a highly positive effect on local biodiversity!

 With further direct protection tools and educational projects, Meli ensures a long lasting conservation of the Amazon as well as of the traditional knowledge.
-So Meli addresses, as Gabriel explains, „social justice and nature conservation“ and solves the most pressing problems in the Amazon region that way!
+So Meli addresses, as Gabriel explains, „social justice and nature conservation“ and like this solves the most pressing problems in the Amazon Region!

-If you want to be updated about Meli’s efforts and progresses follow us on social media, read up on our recent topics in our blog or listen to our podcast where we talk with scientists about the problems the Amazon is facing today and how we — all together — can solve them.
-If you or your company are interested in collaborating with us and make a positive change in the Amazon together, feel free to email us via email@example.com.
+If you want to be updated about Meli’s efforts and progresses follow us on Social Media, read up on our recent topics in our Blog or check our Podcast.
+If you or your company are interested in collaborating with us and make a positive change in the Amazon Region with us, feel free to email us via email@example.com.

-We would be happy to hear from you, because one thing is clear: this crisis can only be solved if we join our forces and show the current government that our hearts care for the Amazon and that we will save it with our passion and expertise!
+We would be happy to hear from you, because one thing is clear: this crisis can only be solved if we join our forces globally and show the current government that our hearts care for the Amazonian Rainforest!

 Title Image: Deforestation and Fire Monitoring in the Amazon in September 2020 by Christian Braga (Greenpeace), September 5, 2020